OfficeDev/O365-Android-Connect/README.md

 * [Android Studio](http://developer.android.com/sdk/index.html) version 1.0 or later.
 * [Java Development Kit (JDK) 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 * An Office 365 account.
-You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.
+You can [join the Office 365 Developer Program and get a free 1 year subscription to Office 365](https://profile.microsoft.com/RegSysProfileCenter/wizardnp.aspx?wizid=14b845d0-938c-45af-b061-f798fbb4d170&lcid=1033) that includes the resources that you need to start building Office 365 apps.

      > Note: If you already have a subscription, the previous link sends you to a page that says *Sorry, you can’t add that to your current account*.
 In that case use an account from your current Office 365 subscription.<br /><br />
      If you are already signed-in to Office 365, the Sign-in button in the previous link shows the message *Sorry, we can't process your request*.
 In that case sign-out from Office 365 in that same page and sign-in again.